isomerpages/cris-corp/news-and-events/news/_posts/2023-12-03-post-Fostering partnerships for health.md

 #### **Engaging in insightful dialogues with healthcare delegates from Indonesia**

-CRIS hosted key healthcare leaders from Indonesia, including Dr L. Rizka Andalucia, Director General for Pharmaceutical and Medical Devices at the Ministry of Health, Indonesia, Dr Reni Wigati, Medical and Nursing Director, Dharmais Cancer Hospital and Dr Harvey Romolo, Clinician at Dharmais Cancer Hospital.
+In Deccember 2023, CRIS hosted key healthcare leaders from Indonesia, including Dr L. Rizka Andalucia, Director General for Pharmaceutical and Medical Devices at the Ministry of Health, Indonesia, Dr Reni Wigati, Medical and Nursing Director, Dharmais Cancer Hospital and Dr Harvey Romolo, Clinician at Dharmais Cancer Hospital.

 ![ACTRIS](/images/Resources\_News/231203%20Year%20in%20review/LR\_DSC\_4894.png)